 - Do not bring your own medications as the hospital will provide you with your usual medications - Important medical devices (i.e. hearing aids, glasses, CPAP machine with settings) - Comfortable and loose clothing; and personal hygiene items - Slip-on shoes, closed toe please (No flip flops or open-toed slippers) - Two forms of identification to check in for surgery: one ID must have your picture and the second ID can be any other card that has your name on it - You may bring your cell phone, if you wish.
 Please label your charger and phone with your name. - Leave all of your valuables, including jewelry, wallet and watches, at home. - IF you use a walker or assisted device-leave it in the car you arrive in.
-Please do not bring your walker/assisted devices to the hospital.
+Please do not bring your walker/assisted devices to the hospital unless you need it for use day of surgery.
 Please have your support person bring them back when you are ready for discharge.
 If you don't have a walker (or crutches), one will be provided for you to take home.